ronaldbosma/blog/content/blog/testing-psrule-rules-for-apim-policies-with-pester/index.md

 So instead, I'm using a PowerShell script to execute the tests.
 It's based on an example from the blog post [Increase the success rate of Azure DevOps pipelines using Pester](https://www.logitblog.com/increase-the-success-rate-of-azure-devops-pipelines-using-pester/) by Ryan Ververs-Bijkerk.
 I've added additional logic to install both the PSRule and Pester modules.
 You can find the PowerShell script [here](https://github.com/ronaldbosma/blog-code-examples/blob/master/validate-apim-policies-with-psrule/tests/Invoke-PesterTests.ps1).

 The pipeline will execute the PowerShell script to run the tests and generate test results.
 The test results are then published.
 You can find the pipeline [here](https://github.com/ronaldbosma/blog-code-examples/blob/master/validate-apim-policies-with-psrule/pipelines/pester-azure-pipelines.yml).

+## Conclusion

+Pester and PSRule are a great combination.
+By using a test driven approach, I found it much easier to create new rules and update existing ones.
+Testing the custom convention to load the API Management policy files was a bit more difficult, but I'm happy a found a usable workaround.

+You can find the combined sample of my [previous posts](/blog/2024/09/02/validate-api-management-policies-with-psrule/) and this post [here](https://github.com/ronaldbosma/blog-code-examples/tree/master/validate-apim-policies-with-psrule).